oneoffcoder/books/sphinx/python-intro/source/index.rst

 Python, No Tears
 ================

+This edition is updated for Python 3.13.

 Preface
 =======

-This book is to teach students how program in ``Python``.
-To follow along and execute the code samples, you will need `Docker <https://www.docker.com/>`_ installed.
-The Docker container is located on `Docker Hub <https://hub.docker.com/r/oneoffcoder/book-python-intro>`_.
-After you have installed Docker, you may run the container as follows.
+This book is an introduction to programming in ``Python``.
+The examples and recommendations in this edition target Python 3.13.
+You can follow along with a local Python 3.13 installation, but a Docker image is also available if you want a preconfigured environment with JupyterLab already set up.
+To run the Docker image, use the following command.

 .. code-block:: bash